yhomarys-qa/qa-portfolio/02-Test-Cases/Product-Catalog/TC-004_Add_Product_To_Cart.md

 ---

 ## ✅ Expected Result

-- Selected product is added to the shopping cart
+The selected product is added to the shopping cart
-- Cart icon is updated with the correct item count
-- No error message is displayed